alelipona/allcommands.top/README.md

 ## Contact

-Feel free to reach out to us via email or open an issue on GitHub if you have any questions or suggestions.
+Feel free to reach out to us via open an issue on GitHub if you have any questions or suggestions.

 Happy command-lining! 🚀